 As an individual

 A lengthy chestnut horse with the excellent legs of his sire, War Relic lacked Man o' War's power in his quarters and was shorter-legged in proportion to his height.
 He handled both fast and off tracks well.
-Known for his nasty temper (he was reputed to have killed a groom as a mere yearling, though this story has never been verified), he was said to have enough intelligence to bide his time until a target of opportunity appeared.
+Known for his nasty temper, he was said to have enough intelligence to bide his time until a target of opportunity appeared.
 He did not start as a juvenile because of a strained back; given the strong bent for precocity in his female line, this injury probably robbed him of his best chance to make a top reputation as a racehorse.

 As a stallion